bsmith89/longev-mgen/doc/submission.md

 <!--
 TODO: Upload refined MAGs as well?
 TODO: Upload metagenomes to SRA
-TODO: Upload 16S?
 TODO: What to say about KEGG, which is licensed?
+Do my current annotations require the licensed version?
 -->

 # References